Affiliate links on Android Authority may earn us a commission. Learn more.

 The 8MP ultrawide camera was also more robust than the primary, showing fairly well-balanced highlights and shadows without overblowing the colors.
 It can get a little soft and warped around the edges, but the performance isn’t bad.
 The Auto HDR feature also seemed more accurate on the ultrawide than the main one, which is the opposite of what we’d expect.

 The Sony Xperia 10 IV’s night images are decent so long as you are near some artificial light.
-For example, it can lift shadows around neon signs making them legible at night, but shooting in pitch black darkness would make the primary focus indecisive, automatically switching between different focal lengths.
+For example, it can lift shadows around neon signs making them legible at night.
+However, shooting in pitch-black darkness would make the primary focus indecisive, automatically switching between different focal lengths.
 The ultrawide would produce too much noise with a more noticeable softening effect.
 Out of the three, the telephoto lens performed the best with night mode, lifting shadows and bringing out sharper details.

 You’ll have no trouble taking selfies suitable for social media using the front 8MP camera, although the beautifying effects of the portrait filter can be overkill.
 I didn’t notice much difference using the slender face or eye enlargement options, but the soft skin filter made my facial hair too blurry.
 The extremes of the skin brightness effects ranged from making me look ghostly pale to an almost sickly green, but perhaps these options aren’t meant for me.

-Sony also sacrificed the ability to record 4K video.
-The rear camera now tops out at 1080p at a measly 30fps, which would be disappointing even for phones that sit well below the Xperia 10 IV’s asking price.
-Perhaps to cover up the downgrade is the “Creative” mode, which shows you samples of various filters applied over whatever you’re pointing your camera at, allowing you to experiment with different looks before hitting record.
+Perhaps to cover up the downgrade is the “Creative” mode, which shows you samples of various filters applied over whatever you’re pointing your camera at, allowing you to experiment with different looks before hitting the record button.
+The default blur helps maintain a natural look, but sadly there’s no HDR here.

 Sony Xperia 10 IV specs